 A further necessary step, and a unique one for this modality, is the ink tokenizer, which represents the sequential nature of digital ink in a format that is friendly to a large language model (LLM) or a vision-language model (VLM).

 To this end, we propose a novel ink tokenizer, that converts ink strokes into a sequence of discrete tokens, thus acting as the tokenizer for digital ink.
-Each digital ink stroke is normalized by resampling it at a fixed rate, reducing the sequence length with the Ramer-Douglas-Peucker algorithm, and centering it on a fixed-size canvas.

-Ink tokenization starts with a “beginning of stroke” token, followed by tokens encoding the x and y locations of each sampled point.
+Ink tokenization starts with a “beginning of stroke” token, followed by tokens encoding the $x$ and $y$ locations of each sampled point.
 The token dictionary size, which balances rounding error with vocabulary size, is determined by a parameter $N$.

 One of the major achievement with InkSight is its ability to move from word-level derendering to full-page derendering.
 This allows the model to handle entire pages of handwritten notes, identifying and derendering each word individually before seamlessly combining them into a cohesive digital ink document.